Truth and Reconciliation in Canada

-- Aboriginal Student Services is part of the Aboriginal Initiatives unit in the Office of the Vice-President, Equity and Community Inclusion (OVPECI), providing a culturally supportive environment to promote academic excellence and serving as a place to balance academic learning with traditional teachings and culture.
+- Indigenous Student Services is part of the Indigenous Initiatives unit in the Office of the Vice-President, Equity and Community Inclusion (OVPECI), providing a culturally supportive environment to promote academic excellence and serving as a place to balance academic learning with traditional teachings and culture.
 The team provides specialized services for Indigenous students and works to develop a mutually productive relationship between the Indigenous and non-Indigenous community members.

 - First Nations, Métis & Inuit Community Group is made up of faculty, instructors and staff from across the university who come together to learn and support each other.

 - Supports for Indigenous students, faculty and staff

 - Truth and Reconciliation Commission Report (external link)

 - White Privilege Conference: Dr. Shirley Cheechoo’s Keynote

 - Soup and Substance: The Decolonization Series (2019)

 - Truth and Reconciliation Commission 2015 Report: What does it mean for TMU?